Hemorrhagic ovarian cyst

 Cysts with a typical appearance of a hemorrhagic cyst should lead to follow-up ultrasound or MRI imaging in 6-12 weeks if:

-- the cyst is >5 cm in diameter if the patient is pre-menopausal
+the cyst is >5 cm in diameter in a pre-menopausal patient

-In the postmenopausal patient, surgical evaluation is warranted.
+In a post-menopausal patient, surgical evaluation is warranted.